• Home

 I'm going to try to avoid the thorny discussions around artistic merit, whether or not these tools are replacing or augmenting artists, and copyright infringement in training data, at least where I can.
 Instead, I'll focus on the fact that these AI image generators can now produce fascinating results from a wide range of text prompts.

 It's worth taking a few hours to play around with one of these text-to-image AI apps—even just so you can appreciate them from a technical perspective.
-Whether you like it or not, you're likely to be seeing a lot more of their output in the coming months and years.
+Whether you like it or not, we're all seeing a lot of their output at the moment.
+And there will only be more to come.

 The best AI image generators